 Vegan foods help us to reduce our dependency on industrial animal farming, which is harmful to animals, people and the planet.
-While I’m not necessarily going to preach veganism from every roof top (after all, I sell dairy-based chocolate), I do think it’s a good idea to incorporate more plant-based foods into our diets because everyone wins!
+While I’m not necessarily going to preach veganism from every roof top, I do think it’s a good idea to incorporate more plant-based foods into our diets because everyone wins!

 And of course, this is a great opportunity to support ethical consumption (including fair trade producers).
 Fair trade makes sure that we’re extending the principles of cruelty-free living to fellow humans.
 It protects workers from exploitation, dangerous working conditions and more.
 Plus, fair trade has an environmental standard to help protect both people and the planet, which is pretty sweet if you ask me!

 Speaking of sweet, this recipe is going to become a family favourite!
 These cookies are kid-friendly, easy to make and include simple, natural ingredients.
 They’re so easy, you could even make them with the little ones!
 And using whole brown sugar and golden cane sugar in place of ultra-refined sugar adds a little nutritional boost to the traditional chocolate chip cookie recipe.

 So without further ado, here is that super yummy, vegan chocolate chip cookie recipe!

 - 2-1/2 cups all-purpose flour